Skip to main content

 NA

-The number of conversion events for a given URL, used to compute different metrics on the Botify Analytics Overview page.
+The number of unique URLs with at least one key event, used to compute different metrics on the Botify Analytics Overview page.

 goal_completions_all